 Celebrate Women's History Month throughout March with programming that provides insights into the lives of women from all social stations in colonial and Revolutionary Virginia, revealing their struggles and their aspirations.
 Each program is inspired by one or more period sources, either written by women, about women, or of significant relevance to 18th century women's lives.

 While amateur music making was encouraged for women in the 18th century, professional female musicians were uncommon.
 Colonial Americans often learned of musicians such as Maddalena Sirmen and Marianne Davies from newspaper accounts of London performances.
-A number of female musicians were successful composers.
-Others were known because of their published music or concert series.
-Discover the varied roles of music in women’s lives as you enjoy representative music by and for some talented European women who took up music as a profession.
+Others, such as Ann Ford or Maria Cosway, were known because of their published music.
+Discover the varied roles of music in women’s lives as you enjoy the compositions of the talented European women who took up music as a profession.

 As you are guided through the opulent home of Peyton and Elizabeth Randolph, a heart-wrenching narrative unfolds exploring the complicated relationships between gentry women and their enslaved maidservants.

 The experiences, hardships, joys, and aspirations of a woman of the past come alive as you are invited into her world.
 Explore how the lives of women are shaped by the time in which they live, and how they in turn shape the times.Learn More